xcore/sw_audio_effects/module_dsp_long_delay/doc/programming.rst

 Usage
 -----

-There are 2 functions in the 'C' library, designed to be called from an *.xc file.
+There are 2 functions in the 'C' library, designed to be called from an XC file.
    * ``config_sdram_delay()`` Called to do initial configuration of delay parameters (e.g. delay offsets).
 WARNING: This must be called before ...
-   * ``use_sdram_delay()`` Called to apply set of delays to one audio-sample, designed to be called from an *.xc file.
+   * ``use_sdram_delay()`` Called to apply set of delays to one audio-sample, designed to be called from an XC file.

-Note After initialisation, ``config_sdram_delay()`` can be called again as required to re-configure the delay offsets.
+Note, after initialisation, ``config_sdram_delay()`` can be called again as required to re-configure the delay offsets.

 Delays are set in microseconds in the us_delays field of the DELAY_PARAM_S structure.